2-alchemists/krossboard-docs/content/docs/azure-aks-installation.md

 +++

 On Microsoft Azure, Krossboard works as a standalone virtual machine within a [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview).
-Within a resource group, it automatically discovers and handles AKS clusters according to Azure IAM roles assigned to it.
+Within this resource group, it automatically discovers and handles AKS clusters according to Azure IAM roles assigned to it.

 This guide describes step-by-step how to setup an instance of Krossboard within an Azure resource group.